aDDM-Toolbox/ADDM.cpp/README.md

 ## Basic Usage ##

-Both methods of the above methods will install the `libaddm.so` shared library as well as the corresponding header files.
+Both of the above methods will install the `libaddm.so` shared library as well as the corresponding header files.
 Although there are multiple header files corresponding to the aDDM and DDM programs, simply adding `#include <addm/cpp_toolbox.h>` to a C++ program will include all necessary headers.
 A simple usage example is described below:

 `main.cpp`:
 ```cpp